Single-Particle Decoherence Can Improve Spin-Squeezing Generated In Collective Dynamics

-The mean-field analysis indicates that many of the qualitative features of the collective physics, particularly the steady-state behaviour, remain when single-particle spontaneous emission is included.
+The mean-field analysis indicates that many of the qualitative features of the collective physics, particularly the steady-state behavior, remain when single-particle spontaneous emission is included.
 Specifically, for $\gamma_s \neq 0$ there is a critical point $\Upsilon_c' \equiv \Upsilon_c/\sqrt{2}$ delineating superradiant and normal phases characterized by the long-time limit of collective observables.
-Moreover, numerical simulations of the full quantum dynamics reveal that $\Upsilon_c'$ also marks the boundary between a squeezed steady state in the superradiant phase and the absence of long-time squeezing in the normal phase (see SM).
+Moreover, numerical simulations of the full quantum dynamics reveal that $\Upsilon_c'$ also marks the boundary between a squeezed steady state in the superradiant phase and the absence of long-time squeezing in the normal phase \cite{SM}.
 This transition is illustrated in Fig.~\ref{fig1}(a).

 \emph{Enhanced squeezing --} We now turn our focus to a quantitative analysis of the effects of spontaneous emission on the achievable spin-squeezing, both in the steady-state and in the transient dynamics.
-Naively, one might expect that single-particle dissipation only leads to a degradation of the squeezing generated by the collective dynamics.
-Indeed, this prediction bears out when examining the steady-state phase-diagram wherein we observe that for $\Upsilon < \Upsilon_c'$ [region (i) in Fig.~\ref{fig1}(a)] there exists a steady-state with an amount of squeezing that is small relative to the achievable squeezing in the collective case, whilst for $\Upsilon > \Upsilon_c$ [region (iii) in Fig.~\ref{fig1}(a)] there is no squeezing beyond a rapid transient dominated by collective physics.
-However, between these regimes $\Upsilon_c' < \Upsilon < \Upsilon_c$ [striped region (ii) Fig.~\ref{fig1}(a)] we find appreciable squeezing develops in the transient dynamics on a time-scale for which both collective and single-particle effects are relevant.
+Naively, one might expect that single-particle dissipation only leads to a degradation of the squeezing generated by the collective dynamics \cite{Shammah_2018}.
+Between $\Upsilon_c' < \Upsilon < \Upsilon_c$ [striped region (ii) Fig.~\ref{fig1}(a)] we find appreciable squeezing develops in the transient dynamics on a time-scale for which both collective and single-particle effects are relevant.
 In particular, the predicted squeezing exceeds what is seen in the collective steady-state for $\gamma_s = 0$.